What is Digital Maturity, How to Measure, Tools & Models

 - How consistent is our digital experience across different channels?

 - How are we going to transform digitally?

 - How shall we measure the success of our initiatives?

-There are several models available to help determine the level of digital maturity.
+There are several Digital Maturity models available to help determine the level of digital maturity.
 Some of them define three, four, or even five stages of digital maturity.
-Depending upon which model you follow, the stages can include higher, medium, and lower; beginner, intermediate, advanced, and expert; or traditional, emerging, engaged, competitive, and maturing.
+Depending upon which Digital Transformation Maturity model you follow, the stages can include higher, medium, and lower, beginner, intermediate, advanced, and expert; or traditional, emerging, engaged, competitive, and maturing.

-Fortunately, many tools are now available to help organizations assess their digital maturity level, identify DX opportunities, and align your digital ambition with a transformation and innovation strategy and roadmap.
+Fortunately, many tools are now available to help organizations assess their maturity level, identify DX opportunities, and align their digital ambition with a transformation and innovation strategy and roadmap.
 We’ll be discussing a couple of tools here to give you an idea.

 Source: Deloitte Digital Maturity Model

 |To be viewed by customers as their digital partner that helps them control their connected future using their preferred channels.

 |How a business operates to increase its competitive advantage through digital initiatives, as embedded in the company’s overall business strategy.